Dwdr/CSC3004_CDC/README.md

 - `127.0.0.1:8001/connected-devices` (GET): Returns a JSON
 - `127.0.0.1:8001/add-email` (POST): Add a client's email address to receive crime detection notifications.
 The request should contain the client's unique ID and the email address.
 - `127.0.0.1:8001/remove-email` (POST): Remove a client's email address from receiving crime detection notifications.
 The request should contain the client's unique ID and the email address.

+## Model Training

+- Running the train-model folder's make_data captures video frames, detects and tracks poses in each frame using Mediapipe, extracts pose landmarks, and saves them as a CSV file for further analysis.
+- The train_lstm.py (Long Short-Term Memory) loads pose data from the dataset, creates and trains an LSTM model and saves the trained model for future used to predict if a punch happened or it is neutral
+- This lstm-model that is saved is then used in our server's flask application, app.py to detect for violence

 ## Functionality